Helmut Ettl: Career

 In 1995 he joined the Oesterreichische Nationalbank in the “Department for the Analysis of Economic Developments Abroad” with a focus on analyzing the economic development of Western Europe.
 In 2000 he was appointed assistant director and the following year he was appointed deputy head of the banking analysis and auditing department.
 After stays at the International Monetary Fund in Washington and the EU Commission in Brussels, he graduated from the London School of Economics.
 In 2003 he was appointed head of the department for bank analysis and auditing.
-Since 2008 or since the extensions in 2013 and 2017, Ettl has been leading director of the Austrian Financial Market Authority (FMA), since 2011 a member of the “Board of Supervisors” of the European Banking Authority (EBA) and im European Systemic Risk Board (ESRB) and since 2014 member of the Supervisory Board of the Banking Supervision (SSM) of the European Central Bank (ECB).
+Since 2008 and since the extensions in 2013, 2017 and 2022, Ettl has been executive director of the Austrian Financial Market Authority (FMA), since 2011 a member of the Board of Supervisors of the European Banking Authority (EBA) and the General Board of the European Systemic Risk Board (ESRB) and since 2014 member of the Supervisory Board of the Single Supervisory Mechanism (SSM) of the European Central Bank (ECB).

 Ettl referred in a timely manner to the problems with Bitcoin, Brexit, Lehmann Brothers and the budgetary policy of the EU and individual European states.